malarkin/recipes/recipes/index.md

-🥘🥙A collection of recipes (for food, obviously) 🍲🍛
+🥘🥙 A collection of recipes (for food, obviously) 🍲🍛

 #### staples
 - [one pot orrechiette](./staples/one_pot_orecchiette.md)